 I’ve conducted thousands of TOEFL Speaking classes with non-native English speakers over the years.
 A percentage have a belief that memorizing answers will give them an edge in the TOEFL Speaking Section.
-It won’t. (test your TOEFL IQ now!).
+It won’t.
+Here’s how to improve TOEFL speaking.

 Generally, a learner with a whole lot of memorized language has developed his own studying formula: script answers to popular questions and then learn them by rote.
 The resulting output is always clunky and inauthentic.